EthanCai/programming-learning-notes/projects-part-3-data-storage-analysis.md

 - [Logspout](https://github.com/gliderlabs/logspout): Log routing for Docker container logs
 - [Rsyslog](https://github.com/rsyslog/rsyslog): Rsyslog is a rocket-fast system for log processing.
 - [Syslog-ng](https://www.syslog-ng.com/)

+## Notebook

+- [Jupyter](https://jupyter.org/): The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
+- [PolyNote](https://polynote.org/): The polyglot notebook with first-class Scala support.